-Vietnamese coffee is very different compared to coffee that’s available in the U.S. Not only is it brewed differently, but it also has a very unique flavor.
+Vietnamese coffee is very different compared to coffee that’s available in the U.S. In short, the reason why Vietnamese coffee is so strong is because of the high caffeine content, the unique brewing process, and the darkness of the roast.
+Not only is it brewed differently, but it also has a very unique flavor.
 What’s nice about Vietnamese coffee is that you don’t drink it with your typical sweeteners, so it can be enjoyed hot or cold with no need for refrigeration.

 This coffee can be enjoyed in so many different ways that there is no wrong way to drink it.
 Vietnam is the second-largest producer of coffee in the world.
 The robusta variety is the most popular and is generally a medium to dark roast.